-Waking and vigilance suppresses sensory responses in neocortex
+Waking and vigilance suppress sensory responses in the neocortex

 Sensory suppression in the anesthetized brain